Гіпокаліємія

 • ECG

-• When the mechanism not evident clinically, 24-hour urinary potassium excretion and serum magnesium concentration
+• When the mechanism is not evident clinically, measurement of 24-hour urinary potassium excretion and serum magnesium concentration

 Hypokalemia (serum potassium < 3.5 mEq/L [< 3.5 mmol/L]) may be found during routine serum electrolyte measurement.
-It should be suspected in patients with typical changes on an ECG or who have muscular symptoms and risk factors and confirmed by blood testing.
+It should be suspected in patients with typical changes on an ECG or in those who have muscular symptoms and risk factors.
+Hypokalemia is confirmed by blood testing.

 ЕКГ

-ECG should be done on patients with hypokalemia.
+ECG should be done on patients with moderate to severe hypokalemia.
 Cardiac effects of hypokalemia are usually minimal until serum potassium concentrations are < 3 mEq/L (< 3 mmol/L).
 Hypokalemia causes sagging of the ST segment, depression of the T wave, and elevation of the U wave.
-With marked hypokalemia, the T wave becomes progressively smaller and the U wave becomes increasingly larger.
+As hypokalemia worsens, the T wave becomes progressively smaller and the U wave becomes increasingly larger.
 Sometimes, a flat or positive T wave merges with a positive U wave, which may be confused with QT prolongation (see figure ECG patterns in hypokalemia).
 Hypokalemia may cause premature ventricular beats and premature atrial contractions, ventricular and supraventricular tachyarrhythmias, and 2nd- or 3rd-degree atrioventricular block.
 Such arrhythmias become more severe with increasingly severe hypokalemia; eventually, ventricular fibrillation may occur.
 Patients with significant preexisting heart disease and patients receiving digoxin are at risk of cardiac conduction abnormalities as a result of even mild hypokalemia.

 Клінічний калькулятор